 Where I Stand

 My commitment to our service members and their families is unwavering.
-I have been a leader on securing pay increases, education opportunities, and better healthcare for military personnel while opposing any benefit cuts.
+I have been a leader on securing pay increases, educational opportunities, and better healthcare for military personnel while opposing any benefit cuts.
 I will always support the men and women of the military, even against the occasional injustice found in their own service.
 I have supported and cleared multiple officers and enlisted personnel when they were falsely accused of wrongdoing by their chains of command.
 I will continue to stand with the men and women in uniform, because they stand up for us.

-Legislative Action in the 113th Congress
+Legislative Action in the 115th Congress

 H.R.171 - To redesignate the Department of the Navy as the Department of the Navy and Marine Corps.
 This bill redesignates: (1) the Department of the Navy as the Department of the Navy and Marine Corps, and (2) the Secretary of the Navy as the Secretary of the Navy and Marine Corps.
 The bill makes similar redesignations with respect to the Department Under Secretary, the Department Assistant Secretaries, and the General Counsel.

 H.Res.21 - Expressing the sense of the House of Representatives regarding the firefight that occurred on March 4, 2007, between members of the United States Marine Corps and enemy forces in Bati Kot District, Nangarhar Province, Afghanistan.
 Expresses the sense of the House of Representatives that: (1) the Commandant of the U.S. Marine Corps should issue a public document certifying that members of Fox Company of the Marine Special Operations Command were not at fault in the firefight on March 4, 2007, with enemy forces.

 H.R.
 649 - To amend the Internal Revenue Code of 1986 to ensure that new wind turbines located near certain military installations are ineligible for the renewable electricity production credit and the energy credit.